 An associate’s degree is typically a two-year degree obtained through a vocation school or community college, though there are online associate’s degrees as well.
 An associate’s degree program in finance, for example, will prepare you to enter a wide range of careers in banking, business and even government.
 You’ll be able to get your feet wet, start earning, and identify what sector or industry really appeals to your interests and skillset.
 From here you can continue your education, get your bachelor’s degree, advance your career and start earning more!

 Many of the degrees we covered in this article are bachelor’s degrees, which traditionally take 4 years to complete, though there are ways you can shave some time off your studies.
 Employers tend to focus on candidates with at least a bachelor’s degree because it shows them you have gained the necessary skills and knowledge to be a valuable team player.
 In other words, getting your bachelor’s in accounting or finance definitely gives you a competitive advantage.

 Master’s Degree in Accounting or Finance

-Those individuals with a Master’s degree are experts in their filed.
+Those individuals with a Master’s degree are experts in their field.
 They command a lot of respect as well as some of the highest salaries in the industry.
-If you have your eye on one day holding a leadership position, you’ll definitely want to continue on with your education.
+If you have your eye on one day holding a leadership position, you’ll definitely want to continue with your education.

 Earning a doctorate in finance, such as a PhD in Finance or DBA degree, will provide you with an in-depth understanding of statistics, financial mathematics and investments.
 These programs tend to place an emphasis on research, helping graduates have a better understanding of corporate finance and financial markets.
 If you are looking to earn the highest salary possible, are drawn to research, or hope to be part of the accounting or finance faculty of a college or university, then you’ll definitely want to consider earning your doctorate degree one day.